-Protocol Additional to the Agreement between France, the European Atomic Energy Community and the International Atomic Energy Agency for the Application of Safeguards in France
+Protocol between the Russian Federation and the International Atomic Energy Agency Additional to the Agreement between the Union of Soviet Socialist Republics and the International Atomic Energy Agency for the Application of Safeguards in the Union of Soviet Socialist Republics

-- 1. The text of the Protocol Additional to the Agreement between France, the European Atomic Energy Community and the International Atomic Energy Agency for the Application of Safeguards in France1 is reproduced in the Annex to this document for the information of all Members.
-The Additional Protocol was approved by the Board of Governors on 11 June 1998.
-It was signed in Vienna on 22 September 1998. - 2.
-Pursuant to Article 16 of the Additional Protocol, the Protocol entered into force on 30 April 2004, the date on which the Agency received written notification that the European Atomic Energy Community and France had met their respective internal requirements for entry into force.
+1. The text of the Protocol between the Russian Federation and the International Atomic Energy Agency Additional to the Agreement between the Union of Soviet Socialist Republics and the International Atomic Energy Agency for the Application of Safeguards in the Union of Soviet Socialist Republics1 is reproduced in this document for the information of all Members.
+The Board of Governors approved the Protocol on 21 March 2000.
+It was signed on 22 March 2000 in Vienna.

+2. Pursuant to Article 11 of the Additional Protocol, the Protocol entered into force on 16 October 2007, the date on which the Agency received from the Russian Federation written notification that the procedures of the Russian Federation required for entry into force had been met.

-1 Reproduced in document INFCIRC/290
+1 Reproduced in document INFCIRC/327